Valombreuse/obsidian-iconize/docs/files-and-folders/custom-rules.md

 After that, you can select the icon you want to use as a default icon.
 This icon will be used for all files and folders that don't have a custom icon.

+### Having a default icon for notes

+.md all.md files with use the selected icon

+### Having a default icon for a specific file format

+.[format extension]
+example : .png